UBC-DSCI/introduction-to-datascience-python/source/clustering.md

 By the end of the chapter, readers will be able to do the following:

-* Describe a case where clustering is appropriate, and what insight it might extract from the data.
+* Describe a situation in which clustering is an appropriate technique to use, and what insight it might extract from the data.
 * Explain the K-means clustering algorithm.
 * Interpret the output of a K-means analysis.
-* Differentiate between clustering and classification.
+* Differentiate between clustering, classification, and regression.
-* Identify when it is necessary to scale variables before clustering and do this using Python
+* Identify when it is necessary to scale variables before clustering, and do this using Python.
-* Perform k-means clustering in Python using `scikit-learn`
+* Perform K-means clustering in Python using `scikit-learn`.
 * Use the elbow method to choose the number of clusters for K-means.
-* Visualize the output of k-means clustering in Python using a coloured scatter plot
+* Visualize the output of K-means clustering in Python using a colored scatter plot.
-* Describe advantages, limitations and assumptions of the kmeans clustering algorithm.
+* Describe advantages, limitations and assumptions of the K-means clustering algorithm.

 ## Clustering